ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

  **kind**
      the type or category of the object.
  **time**
-     The moment at which the entity state described by this sample is valid.
+     A :py:class:`datetime.datetime` at which the entity state described by this sample is valid.

 And one of:
  **point**